turbinenreiter/MicroPythonSmallSats/text/Motivation.md

 Programming languages are tools to solve problems.
-Different problems require different tools and the large number of existing, and also used, languages provide ample resource to find one that fits the task at hand.
+Different problems require different tools and the large number of existing, and also used, languages provide ample resources to find one that fits the task at hand.

-Still, often the choice of language is severely constricted and the choice is not made by project based criteria, but organizational ones.
+However, the choice of language is often still severely constricted and the choice is not made by project-based criteria, but organizational ones.
 The chosen languages are the ones that “have always been used”, that “everyone else uses”, that are already “available for the development system” or that are required in order to “satisfy contractual obligations” [@howatt].

 Only a small set of languages are actively used in the space industry because of the special requirements for space systems and the conservative approach that is common in the industry.
 Developers default to known and proven languages for expensive and critical projects, leaving little room for experimentation.
-This approach slows adoption of new languages and tools, which means that there is possibly a lot of untapped potential to improve the developers workflow.
+This approach slows adoption of new languages and tools, which means that there is possibly a lot of untapped potential to improve the developers' workflow.
-CubeSats can provide a way of overcoming the limitations the conservative approach poses.
-The are small, low-cost satellites with standardized dimension, which enables them to be launched as secondary payloads alongside bigger missions.
+CubeSats can provide a way of overcoming the limitations of this conservative approach.
+They are small, low-cost satellites with standardized dimensions, which enables them to be launched as secondary payloads alongside bigger missions.
 This severely lowers the launch cost and total cost of getting a satellite to orbit.
-For innovators, CubeSats are an ideal platform to push new technologies and ideas: once proven space ready by a CubeSats mission, a new technology is ready to be adopted in more critical missions.
+For innovators, CubeSats are an ideal platform to push new technologies and ideas: once proven space-ready by a CubeSats mission, a new technology is ready to be adopted in more critical missions.

-MicroPython is such a new technology that potentially can be useful for space applications.
+MicroPython is such a new technology that can potentially be useful for space applications.
 It is an implementation of the Python programming language designed for constrained systems, like those common in space computing.
 Python is a language explicitly designed to aid readability.
-It has the potential to address the rising complexity of space software system simply by being easy to use.
+It has the potential to address the rising complexity of space software systems simply by being easy to use.

 First steps towards the use of MicroPython in space have already been undertaken by an ESA project, motivated by a desire to write the